OntoUML/ontouml-models/scripts/README.md

 [Repository overview](../README.md)

 These Python tools validate contributor files, generate committed model/catalog metadata, and assemble RDF releases.

+> [!NOTE]
-They operate on the GitHub repository's storage layer.
-They do not deploy, index, or verify the separately operated FAIR Data Point (FDP).
+> These tools operate only on the GitHub repository's storage layer.
+They do not deploy, index, synchronize, or verify the separately operated FAIR Data Point (FDP).

 For a complete model submission, start with the [submission workflow guide](process-new-model-submission.md).
 For release artifacts and publication behavior, use the [release operator guide](generate-release-file.md).
 Running an individual generator does not run the whole pipeline or publish anything to GitHub.